ryomoro/STORES_payment_sdk_ios/README.md

 ## Submitting Your App for Review

-When submitting your build to App Review through iTunes Connect, you will need to indicate the following MFi PPID in your build's Review Notes:
+When submitting your app for review through iTunes Connect, you will need an MFi PPID (Made for iPhone Product Plan ID) for interoperation with the Miura M010.
+Please contact us for your PPID.

-`126754-0016`

 ## And that's it!